Skip to main content

 In 2014 I was invited to serve on the re-validation panel of University College Cork's Post-graduate Certificate in Management.
 This opportunity built on prior validation and other QA experiences.
 I served as an internal member of the validation team for the National School of Government's in-company PG Certificates in HRM and Organisational Learning & Development for the European Commission.
 Subsequently I sat on the staff/student programme liaison board in Brussels.
 I complemented these HE experiences by serving as Interview Advisor to A-level students at Ibstock Place School.

-I acted as External Examiner at London Business School where I oversaw all teaching provision offered by the Organisational Behaviour Area Group and held lead responsibility for the institution's Executive MBA.
+I acted as External Examiner at London Business School (2015-2020) where I oversaw all teaching provision offered by the Organisational Behaviour Area Group and held lead responsibility for the institution's Executive MBA.
+I also acted as External Examiner for the Irish Management Institute's suits of PG Diplomas (2016-2020).
 From expertise developed as DoM QC Lead, I was able to disseminate good practice (e.g., student feedback).
 In return I was also disseminate good practice back at Kingston (e.g., membership of exam boards).
-This role builds on my DeMontfort University external examinership for HRM UG programmes.
+Earlier I was DeMontfort University External Examiner for HRM UG programmes.